itsmoops/react-redux-firebase/README.md

 Started" -> "Got It" buttons.
 This will enable your database to use file storage (can be used for profile pictures, etc.).

+#### Enable Hosting
+In the left nav of your database console, under Develop, click "Hosting", and then click the "Get Started"

+To use a custom domain, click the "Connect Domain" button.
+Instructions don't work out of the box with namecheap, but [this article](https://www.macariojames.com/blog/2018/02/19/firebase-custom-domain-verification-namecheap-dns/) has more detail about setting up DNS.

 #### Add Database Config to Project

 In the left nav of your database console, click "Project Overview", and then click the "Add Firebase